nubenetes/awesome-kubernetes/docs/message-queue.md

 - [mercurytfs.blogspot.com: Colas Kafka](https://mercurytfs.blogspot.com/2021/07/colas-kafka.html)
 - [grafana.com: Get comprehensive monitoring for your Apache Kafka ecosystem instances quickly with Grafana Cloud](https://grafana.com/blog/2021/07/26/get-comprehensive-monitoring-for-your-apache-kafka-ecosystem-instances-quickly-with-grafana-cloud/)
 - [dzone: Next-Gen Data Pipes With Spark, Kafka and k8s 🌟](https://dzone.com/articles/next-gen-data-pipes-with-spark-kafka-and-k8s) This article examines the architecture patterns and provides some sample code for the readers to implement in their own environment.
-- [github.com/lensesio/fast-data-dev (Lenses Box)](https://github.com/lensesio/fast-data-dev) Kafka Docker for development.
-Kafka, Zookeeper, Schema Registry, Kafka-Connect, Landoop Tools, 20+ connectors.
-A apachekafka docker image that actually works without zookeeper.
-If you don't want do deal with docker-compose this one is for you.
 - [confluent.io: Making Apache Kafka Serverless: Lessons From Confluent Cloud](https://www.confluent.io/blog/designing-an-elastic-apache-kafka-for-the-cloud/)
 - [developer.confluent.io 🌟🌟](https://developer.confluent.io/) over ten hours of FREE video courses with hands-on exercises, 50+ event streaming patterns, deep-dive articles on Kafka's internals, and a ton more.
 - [itnext.io: Sending Messages to Kafka in Kubernetes](https://itnext.io/sending-messages-to-kafka-cfb5a246f5eb)